gatkinso/swift-fun/README.md

 Everything here is a very basic starting point to explore Swift syntax, packages, unit testing techniques.

 Also, export things like... is the style "canonical Swift?"
 Does such a thing exist like it seems to in Go?
-Maybe.

 Basically explore things to help someone hit the ground running who is stepping into a Swift developer role.